UFO Sightings Before Airplanes: Ancient UFO Encounter in Stralsund, Germany (1665): Was It an Extraterrestrial Dogfight or a Natural Sky Event?

 The two new fleets clashed again with such ferocity that the immense smoke darkened the air and obscured the battle, as they exchanged so many shots and unleashed such a barrage of explosions, rumbles, and roars that it was impossible to count them.

 When the fighting subsided slightly, it became clear that the fleet from the south had lost its mast and sails.
-On the deck of one of their ship stood a man dressed in black, holding his hat under his right arm, while his left hand was severely injured and shot to bits by gunfire.
+On the deck of one of the ships stood (towered) a man dressed in black, holding his hat under his right arm, while his left hand was severely injured, shot to bits by gunfire.
+All around him, smaller figures moved like ants, hurrying up and down in a frenzy.

 Finally, the fishermen, overwhelmed by fear, anxiety, and continuous shocks, could no longer endure it.
-Unable to watch any longer, they left the scene, but soon after, back at the shore, they were afflicted by a mysterious malady, suffering from trembling, headaches, and pain throughout their limbs that left them bedridden for several weeks.
+Unable to watch any longer, they left, but soon after, back at the shore, they were afflicted by a mysterious malady, suffering from trembling, headaches, and pain throughout their limbs that left them bedridden for several weeks.

 Our Evaluation of the Alleged UFO Sighting

-This extraordinary account presents a perplexing narrative that straddles the line between folklore and potential early documentation of an unidentified flying objects (UFos and UAPs)
+This extraordinary account presents a perplexing eyewitness account that straddles the line between folklore and early documentation of an unidentified flying object (UFos and UAPs) as we know them.

-The emergence of fleets from multiple directions, and the appearance of a disc-like object resembling the hat evoke imagery far ahead of its time and mirror modern descriptions of UFO sightings, yet they unfolded in a pre-industrial world with no known means to produce such displays.
+The emergence of fleets from multiple directions and the appearance of an object resembling the hat evoke imagery far ahead of its time, yet they were witnessed in a pre-industrial world with no known means to produce such displays.

 Noticing the similarity in shape between a hat and a disc, it can be said that what we now call a flying disc may have been described as a flying hat by people in the past— probably referring to the same phenomenon.